11 Incredibly Powerful Ways To Nurture Inclusion At The Workplace

-Recognize and celebrate days that have significance to other communities such as Black History Month in February, Pride Month in June.
+- Recognize and celebrate days with significance to other communities, such as Black History Month in February, or Juneteenth and Pride Month in June.

-- Ensure that employees of various race, culture, and ethnicities have a say in the decision making process at your organization.
+- Ensure that employees of various races, cultures, and ethnicities have a say in your organization's decision-making process.

 - Every employee carries with themselves the stigma of belonging from a community that faced some kind of discrimination.
-Make their stories known through an organizational publication where they can voice their opinions, ideas, beliefs, and any experience of prejudice in the organization.
+Make their stories known through an organizational publication to voice their opinions, ideas, beliefs, and any experience of prejudice in the organization.